 Looking for the best PS4 strategy games?
-Even with the PS5 release later in 2020, you can still have lots of fun with the eight-gen console.
+Even with the PS5 now out, you can still have lots of fun with the eighth-gen console.
 And if you need a challenge, strategy games are the way to go.
 These titles demand patience and cunning.
 You earn your victories — button-mashing gets you nowhere.

 So, what are the most rewarding PlayStation 4 strategy games?
 The answer ultimately boils down to your preferences, but the best ones can hook you in no matter what.
-From real-time strategy and turn-based competition to ones with huge RPG elements, these are the top strategy video games on the PS4.
+From real-time strategy and turn-based competition to ones with huge RPG elements, these are the top strategy games on the PS4.
+Don’t forget, either, that these games will also work on PS5 thanks to backwards compatibility.

 Prison Architect is one of the most successful crowdfunding projects ever.
 And thanks to Double Eleven, PS4 gamers can enjoy this simulation title as well.
 Think of it as Cities: Skylines, but for the prison world.

 You’re the architect and governor here.
 Building facilities, hiring wardens, and managing finances are all part of the job.
-The goal is to keep your inmates happy and reduce recidivism to garner positive reports.
+The goal is to keep your inmates happy and reduce recidivism to garner positive reports — and hopefully not cause any riots.

 19. Lara Croft Go